thcipriani/dotfile-boilerplate/README.md

 - [metellius](http://www.reddit.com/r/commandline/comments/kbeoe/you_can_make_readline_and_bash_much_more_user/) + [mathiasbynens](http://mths.be/dotfiles) inputrc
 - [sjl](https://bitbucket.org/sjl/dotfiles/src/a3ff27f963ced7e7e1e024faab6b5c8d46557172/tmux/tmux.conf?at=default)'s tmux.conf
 - a very fine screenrc that's source I no longer remember

+All of that can, of course, be overridden.

 ## Learn More